Today, Baron Bliss Day, has always been one of my favorite national holidays in Belize.

 And the ease of it all.
 A day off to relax.
 Hang out with friends and family.

 Henry Edward Ernest Victor Barretts was born in England in 1869.
-He took the familial title of Fourth Baron of Portugal in his early adulthood.
+He took the familial title of Fourth Baron Barreto in his early adulthood.
 At that point, he was the Baron Bliss.
-As a successful engineer, justice of the peace and man of substantial family wealth, he retired early.
+As a successful engineer, justice of the peace and man of substantial family wealth (from the manufacturing of gun parts), he retired early.
 In his early forties, he took to the sea.
 Fishing and sailing were always his true passions.

 Sir Bliss was looking for warmer climates.
 After his boat was commandeered during World War One, he sailed to the Bahamas, and then to Trinidad.
 After a serious bout of food poisoning in that country, he sailed to British Honduras (now Belize) and apparently fell in love.

-The fund, which still exists today – it built the Bliss Cultural Center in Belize City.
+The fund, which still exists today (or that’s what “they” say)- it built the Bliss Cultural Center in Belize City.

 Do you see why I love this holiday?
-What an amazing story.
+What an odd and amazing story.
 There is a memorial in Belize City for him right by the lighthouse.

 The lighthouse that all cruise ship passengers see when they get to Belize.